(Post updated at 8:49 pm.)

 Texas Gov. Rick Perry move over.
 You now have company in the brain-fade department after Herman Cain demonstrated a flamboyant confusion over his position on Libya Monday.

-In a meeting Milwaukee Journal Sentinel staff members, a journalist asked the Republican presidential candidate a question that wasn't exactly one of those "gotcha" queries.
-Paraphrasing, the question was: Do you agree or not with what President Obama's Libya policy?
+In a meeting with Milwaukee Journal Sentinel staff members, a journalist asked the Republican presidential candidate a question that wasn't exactly one of those "gotcha" queries.
+Paraphrasing, the question was: Do you agree or not with President Obama's Libya policy?

 "OK, Libya," Cain said closing his eyes, then looking up, then leaning forward, a man clearly trying to summon up from somewhere in his brain that Libya stuff.

 After several seconds, some facts seemed to come to him, sort of.
 But he didn't appear certain.